-Most electric blankets are made from polyester because which is naturally more flame-retardant and keeps its shape better after washings.
+Most electric blankets are made from polyester, which is naturally more flame-retardant and keeps its shape better after washings.
 Cotton is softer but less flame resistant.
 You can also get fleece heated blankets.

 What to look for in an electric blanket

 Your electric blanket or heated mattress pad can get stains and odors.
-So find one that has detachable controls (like the heated mattress pad pictured above).
-That way you can wash and dry it to keep it sanitary.
-Washing your blanket wrong can ruin it so be sure to check the instructions and follow them.
+So find one with detachable controls (like the heated mattress pad pictured above).
+That way, you can wash and dry it to keep it sanitary.
+Washing your blanket wrong can ruin it, so check the instructions and follow them.
 Every heated blanket and mattress pad we link to in this article is machine washable.

-Look for an electric blanket that has the cord on the side, not down the middle so you can plug it into the nearest outlet.
+Look for an electric blanket with the cord on the side, not down the middle, so you can plug it into the nearest outlet.
 Is the cord long enough?
-Also, it’s easier to make the bed without dealing with the cord in the middle.
+Also, it's easier to make the bed without dealing with the cord in the middle.

 Your blanket’s controls should also be simple to see and use, even at night.
 If you sleep with someone else, dual controls are so helpful.
-Also, some blankets have one setting and others have many temperature settings to choose from.
+Also, some blankets have one setting, and others have many temperature settings to choose from.
 This one has 10.
-We prefer a digital readout rather than a dial because it’s tough to maneuver dials in your sleep.
-The one we linked to has a dimmer so as to not keep you awake.
+We prefer a digital readout over a dial because it's tough to maneuver dials in your sleep.
+The one we linked to has a dimmer so as not to keep you awake.

 If you haven't found what you're looking for, here are more bed cooling options.